danman101/SciFiUI/README.md

 The program represents the user interface of a navigation system for a space ship.
 The center navigation map contains different circles traversing along seperate arcs.
 These circles represent planets of the solar system, with the arcs representing their orbital paths.
 The program allows functionality to 'travel' to selected planets.
+The program also displays an created ship icon containing the seperate parts of the ship.
+These parts change colour depending on the state of the part.
+The user can click on a button to repair these parts if in a damaged state.

 # Instructions